aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: Increase the radius of the cone by 5ft for each extra MP die above 1.

 **Global**: The wind strength remains the same, but the spell creates a whirlwind with a 100ft radius.
 The duration increases to an hour.
-For every 4MP extra the duration increases by an hour or the radius increases by 50ft.
+For every 2MP dice above 4 the duration increases by an hour, or the radius increases by 50ft.

 ___
 ### Least Flare